 Overview of the development of resistance to each of the major herbicide groups (amended for Australian herbicide groups from Dr Ian Heap, May 2006).
 Glyphosate (Group M) resistance is rare and has been slow to develop.

-Monsanto recommends the following general guidelines for minimising the risk of weed resistance:
+Monsanto recommends that growers implement the Weedsmart 10 Point Plan to minimise the risk of weed resistance:

 1. ACT NOW TO STOP WEED SEED SET